Big-Life-Lab/PHES-ODM-Validation/specs/validation.md

 ## Arguments

-The function should accept two arguments, the ODM data to be validated and the ODM data dictionary which contains the validation rules.
+The function should accept two arguments, the ODM data to be validated and a cerberus schema which contains the validation rules.

 1. The ODM data to be validated is a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) whose keys are the table names and values are the table rows represented as a [list](https://developers.google.com/edu/python/lists) of dictionaries.
 For each dictionary within the list, the keys are the column names and values are the column values.
 For example, the data argument for a dataset consisting of the Address and Contact table can be seen below,
     ```{python}